Return to Work

 (16) Subsection (15) shall not operate to displace the seniority provisions of a collective agreement.

-(17) This section shall only apply in respect of an injury to a worker which occurs on or after January 1, 2002.
+(17) This section shall only apply in respect of an injury to a worker which occurred on or after January 1, 2002.

-(a) it is unlikely that the worker will be re-employed by his or her employer because of the nature of the injury;
+(a) it is unlikely that the worker will be re-employed by the worker's employer because of the nature of the injury;

 (b) the worker's employer has been unable to arrange work for the worker that is consistent with the worker's functional abilities and that restores the worker's pre-injury earnings; or